prolic/HumusAmqp/docs/articles/cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can quickly get an overview of all available cli commands (incl. the commands
-from the Humus AMQP Module) by running:
+from the HumusAmqp) by running:

 .. code-block:: bash

-    $ php public/index.php
+    $ ./vendor/bin/humus-amqp